 Santi Martiri, Baroque church in central Turin, Italy

-Santi Martiri is a baroque church in central Turin featuring a single nave with several side chapels extending from the main space.
-The interior is richly decorated with marble, stucco reliefs, and painted frescoes that cover the walls and vaulted ceilings.
+Santi Martiri is a baroque church in central Turin, built around a single nave with several side chapels opening off it.
+The walls and vaulted ceilings are covered in marble, stucco reliefs, and painted frescoes.

 The name honors two saints whose veneration runs deep in Turin's religious life.
 Visitors can see how these saints are depicted in artworks throughout the space and understand their importance to the local community.